thierry3000/computer_physics/docs/README.md

 ## scripting

-An other handy way of using python is to write scripts and call them by the interpreter.
+An other handy way of using python is to write scripts and hand them to the interpreter.

 > python hello_world.py